martimy/clab_srl_dcn/README.md

 show interface brief
 ```

-The hardware type 'ixrd3' has 34 interfaces and one management interface.
+The hardware type 'ixrd1' has 52 interfaces and one management interface.
-Interfaces e1-1 and e1-2 are 10G, interface mgmt is 1G; all others are 100G.
+Interfaces e1-1 to e1-48 are 1G, interfaces e1-49 to e1-52 are 10G, interface mgmt is 1G.

+Here is a list of hardward

 ```
 show network-instance summary